clburlison/clburlison.com/content/post/2014-05-17-creating-a-development-munki-repo.md

 toc: true
 ---

+{{% alert danger %}}
+**Outdated:** These instructions are no longer current and are considered deprecated.
+This document remains for historical reasons only.
+Faster and easier methods exist for creating development environments.
+{{% /alert %}}

 I created a vagrant box that allows you create a completely self contained munki_repo for testing purposes.
 With the usage of [PuPHPet](https://puphpet.com) the process was quite easy.

 This article describes basic usage and setup for the project **munki.dev**.

 ---

-**Outdated:** These instructions are no longer current and are considered deprecated.
-This document remains for historical reasons only.
-Faster and easier methods exist for creating development environments.
-{: .notice--danger}

 # Purpose